JanHerca/urantiapedia/output/wikijs/en/article/Luz_y_Vida/La_edad_del_universo.md

 > _*25,000,000,000* years ago witnessed the completion of the tertiary cycle of nebular life and brought about the organization and relative stabilization of the far-flung starry systems derived from this parent nebula.
 But the process of physical contraction and increased heat production continued in the central mass of the nebular remnant._
 >
 > _*10,000,000,000* years ago the quartan cycle of Andronover began.
 The maximum of nuclear-mass temperature had been attained; the critical point of condensation was approaching.
 The original mother nucleus was convulsing under the combined pressure of its own internal-heat condensation tension and the increasing gravity-tidal pull of the surrounding swarm of liberated sun systems.
 The nuclear eruptions which were to inaugurate the second nebular sun cycle were imminent.
-The quartan cycle of nebular existence was about to begin._ ([UB 57:4.4-5](/en/The_Urantia_Book/57#p4_4))
+The quartan cycle of nebular existence was about to begin._ (<a id="a53_538"></a>[UB 57:4.4-5](/en/The_Urantia_Book/57#p4_4))

 The UB gives the universe MUCH more age, as only the Andronover Nebula started much earlier: 875,000,000,000 years ago, the huge Andronover Nebula, number 876,926, was duly started.
 What happened 14,000 million years ago, for scientists to believe that AT THAT MOMENT the universe was born?